 On November 29, 2021, Honeywell Quantum Solutions, a wholly-owned subsidiary of Honeywell, and Cambridge Quantum Computing, a leading developer of quantum computing and quantum software, combined to form Quantinuum.
-Prior to closing the transaction, Honeywell held a 4.2% ownership interest in Cambridge Quantum Computing.
-At closing of the business combination, Honeywell contributed an additional \$270 million of cash and is the controlling majority-owner of Quantinuum, with an overall 54% ownership in the business.
-Quantinuum is well positioned to lead the quantum computing industry by offering advanced, fully integrated hardware and software solutions at an unprecedented pace, scale and level of performance to large high-growth markets worldwide.
+Prior to closing the transaction, Honeywell held a 4.2% ownership interest in Cambridge Quantum Computing, At closing of the business combination, Honeywell contributed an additional \$270 million of cash and is the controlling majority-owner of Quantinuum, with an overall \$4% ownership in the business.
+Quantinum is well positioned to lead the quantum computing industry by offering advanced, fully integrated hardware and software solutions at an unprecedented pace, scale and level of performance to large high-growth markets worldwide.
 Quantinuum supports customer needs for improved computation in cyber security, drug discovery and delivery, material science, finance, and optimization across all major industrial markets.
 The business is included within Corporate and All Other, which is not considered a reportable business segment.
 The combination was accounted for under the acquisition method of accounting; as such, assets and liabilities of Quantinuum are consolidated by Honeywell and included in the Consolidated Balance Sheet.
 Upon close of the transaction, Honeywell recorded a non-cash adjustment of \$460 million in Additional paid-in-capital on the Consolidated Balance Sheet as the contribution of ownership interest in Honeywell Quantum Solutions and Cambridge Quantum Computing for the formation of Quantinuum.
-In addition, Honeywell recognized a gain of \$22 million related to the fair value remeasurement of Honeywell's existing 4.2% ownership interest in Cambridge Quantum Computing, which was recorded in Other (income) expense on in the Consolidated Statement of Operations.
-At close of the transaction, the fair value of Cambridge Quantum Computing's noncontrolling interest in Quantinuum was \$419 million.
-In December 2021, Cambridge Quantum Computing contributed cash of \$12 million to Quantinuum, increasing their noncontrolling interest and decreasing Honeywell's additional-paid-in-capital.
-As of December 31, 2021, the assets and liabilities in Honeywell's Consolidated Balance Sheet includes \$90 million of intangible assets and \$943 million allocated to goodwill, which is non-deductible for tax purposes.
-The purchase accounting is subject to final adjustments, primarily for the valuation of intangible assets and goodwill.
+In addition, Honeywell recorded a non-cash adjustment of Section of Honeywells consolidated Statement of Operations.
+At close of the transaction, the fair value remeasurement of Honeywells's consolidated Statement of Operations.
+At close of the transaction, the fair value remeasurement of Honeywells's consolidated Statement of Operations.
+At close of the transaction, the fair value remeasurement of Honeywells's consolidated Balance Sheet includes \$90 million of intansible assets and space wit

 On February 12, 2021, the Company acquired 100% of the shares outstanding of Sparta Systems, a leading provider of enterprise quality management software for the life sciences industry, for \$1,303 million.
 Sparta Systems is expected to further strengthen the Company's leadership in industrial automation, digital transformation solutions, and enterprise performance management software.
 The business is included within the Performance Materials and Technologies segment.
-The assets and liabilities acquired with Sparta Systems are included in the Consolidated Balance Sheet as of December 31, 2021, including \$383 million of intangible assets and \$1,011 million allocated to goodwill, which is nondeductible for tax purposes.
+The assets and fill liabilities acquired with Sparta Systems are included in the Consolidated Balance Sheet as of December 31, 2021, including \$333 million of intangible assets and \$1,011 million allocated to goodwill, which is nondeductible for tax purposes.
 The purchase accounting is subject to final adjustment, primarily for the valuation of intangible assets, amounts allocated to goodwill, tax balances, and certain pre-acquisition contingencies.